Built by a practicing dentist

 The Single-Tooth Trap: Why Your PMS Fee Is Costing Your Patients Their Health

-March 2026 · Lance R Schmidt, DDS · Reflections Dental Care, Oklahoma City, OK
+March 2026 · Dr. Schmidt · Reflections Dental Care, Oklahoma City, OK

 There's a pattern that plays out in dental practices every single day, and most dentists don't even see it happening.